 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land, and air, and is the 26th combined annual report by the Council for the Company, and includes the 31st report on the effects to water.
+This report discusses the environmental effects of the Company's use of water, land, and air.